 It's that time of year again - not only the beginning of the year and a new semester for those in teaching or attending university, but also time for the Annual Meeting of the Returned Peace Corps Volunteers of Hawaii.

 The Annual Meeting will be held on Sunday afternoon, January 25, 2015, from 2 - 4 pm, at the 5th floor Party Room of the Banyan Tree Plaza, 1212 Punahou Street - parking is available if you get there early.
 Remember, it's POTLUCK!
 Bring some food and stay after for conversation and meeting new folks and old friends.

-The agenda includes brief reports on 2013 activities, and election of officers.
-Four positions are available so those interested in joining the Board should contact Paul Gauci, VP, email@example.com and submit a one-paragraph statement of interest that includes name, country and dates of service, and why you're interested in board service.
+The agenda includes brief reports on 2014 activities, and election of officers.
+Four positions are available so any members who are interested in joining the Board should contact Blake Porter, VP, firstname.lastname@example.org and submit a one-paragraph statement of interest that includes name, country and dates of service, why you're interested in board service, and what you feel you have to contribute as a board member.
 These will be prepared for sharing with the members at the annual meeting prior to voting.

 President, RPCVHI, email@example.com